Linkedin

 Here are some examples of when not to get a HELOC:

-• You're uncomfortable with the idea of a line of credit that's secured by your home.
+• You're not comfortable putting your home on the line.
 HELOCs are tied to your property.
-The biggest risk of a HELOC is that if for some reason you’re unable to repay the loan, you could lose your home.
+The biggest risk of a HELOC is that if you stop making loan payments, you could lose your home.

 • Interest rates may increase.
-Achieve's HELOC features a fixed interest rate which won't change, but other HELOCs may have variable rates.
+Achieve Loans HELOC features a fixed interest rate that won't change during your loan, but other HELOCs may have variable rates.
 A variable-rate HELOC could become a headache if your rate increases.
-A higher interest rate makes it more expensive and triggers higher payments.
+A higher interest rate makes it more expensive and usually means higher payments.

 • Your credit could use some work.
 Fair or poor credit isn't a barrier to a HELOC, but it could make it more expensive.
 Even a small difference in HELOC rates could cost you a sizable amount of money over time.